opral/monorepo/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 })
 ```

-### 4.2 Initializing the Adapter
+### 4.2 Initializing Paraglide-SvelteKit

-To initialize the Adapter, we need to call `createI18n` and pass it the paraglide runtime.
+To initialize Paraglide-SvelteKit, we need to call `createI18n` and pass it the paraglide runtime.
 We can do this in a new file, for example `./src/lib/i18n.ts`.

 ```ts
 // ./src/lib/i18n.ts